pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/05 🆔 Identities/04 🆔😶 Face scan.md

-🆔 Identity face scans FAQ
+🆔 Identity face verification FAQ
 ===

 1. **What are examples of remote face verification?**